How to build resilience by bootstrapping Unleash’s Java SDK with predefined values

 Using a file on classpath

-Using S3 to store toggles
+Using S3 to store feature flags

 First, you’ll need to add S3 library to your classpath.
-The maven coordinates are
+The Maven coordinates are:

 - GroupId: software.amazon.awssdk